 1854: The 2001 Whisker & Yantz book reports that Moses Wright's gunsmith sons Benjamin and William purchased gunsmithing related items at his August 17, 1854 estate auction.
 William purchased some gunsmithing tools for $5.00, iron for $1.32-1/2, and a grind stone for $1.00.
 Benjamin purchased a vice for $3.50.

-1860: According to the 2017 Whisker book, William Wright was enumerated in the 1860 federal census of Freeport Township as a 38-year-old Ohio-born gunsmith living next to his brother Isaac.
-Also living in William Wright's household were his 36-year-old Ohio-born wife Mary an three children, the eldest being 12-year-old Anna.
+1860: As shown by the following excerpts, William Wright was enumerated in the 1860 federal census of Freeport Township as a 38-year-old Ohio-born gunsmith between his widowed mother Ann Wright and his brother Isaac Wright.
+Also living in William Wright's household were his 36-year-old Ohio-born wife Mary and three children, the eldest being 12-year-old Anna.

 1862: The following excerpt from the 1862 Jarvis map of Harrison County, Ohio identifies the homestead of Moses Wright.
 From the creek and roads on the 1862 map, one can determine that the Moses Wright property is located at 40.203155, -81.298997.

 1875: The following excerpt from the Freeport Township map in the 1875 Harrison County atlas identifies building locations on the Moses Wright property.

 1875: The following excerpt from the Freeport section of the business directory in the 1875 Harrison County atlas identifies William Wright as a gunsmith, locksmith, and blacksmith on Muskingum Street.

 1875: The following excerpt from the Freeport section the 1875 Harrison County atlas shows the lots on Muskingum street that are labeled "Wm.
 Wright".

 1878: According to the 2017 Whisker book, William Wright was identified as a Freeport gunsmith in the 1878 directory of Harrison County.